All Episodes

 How many times has this guy been before this committee?

-Roberts has appeared before this committee at least in one other maybe two other confirmation hearings, or is it one?
+Roberts has appeared before this committee at least in one other, two other confirmation hearings or is it one?

 It's two, isn't it?

-He's he's been up there I know for at least one confirmation hearing.
+He's been up there, I know, for at least one confirmation hearing.

-So uh anyway, not much happening other than the uh the opening posturing as I as I said, all the networks that I'm watching.
+So anyway, not much happening other than the opening posturing.

-We're watching uh back and forth on the three cable news networks, and they're all covering this as though it's election night, and I'm just waiting for the first network to make the call to put their projection up there on screen, predicting that Roberts wins or loses confirmation, because it's being covered in uh in just that way.
+And I'm just waiting for the first network to make the call, to put their projection up there on screen, predicting that Roberts wins or loses confirmation, because it's being covered in just that way.

-Tim Russ Tim Russert used the um uh New Orleans evacuation plan yesterday that that I had last week uh in uh quarrying Ray Nagan.
+Tim Russert used the New Orleans evacuation plan yesterday that I had last week in querying Ray Nagan.

-But first, uh Michael Kinsley in the LA Times yesterday uh wrote that uh what does he say here?
+But first, Michael Kinsley in the L.A.
+Times yesterday wrote that, what does he say here?

-He says, uh the TV networks, which only a few months ago were piously suppressing emotional fireworks by their pundits, are now piously encouraging their news anchors to break out of their emotional strait jackets and express outrage.
+He says, the TV networks, which only a few months ago were piously suppressing emotional fireworks by their pundits, are now piously encouraging their news anchors to break out of their emotional straitjackets and express outrage.

 A Los Angeles Times colleague of mine appearing on CNN last week to talk about Katrina was told by a producer to get angry.

-Um, I I have to this is this is really not new.
+Now, I have to, this is really not new.

-I don't know about that, but uh I mean having guests coached by producers, come on, folks.
+But I mean, having guests coached by producers, come on, folks.

-It's it's one of the artificial characteristics of appearing on television.
+It's one of the artificial characteristics of appearing on television.

-I've I've done my share of it, and I've been coached and I've been misled in pre-interviews, all these things.
+I've done my share of it, and I've been coached, and I've been misled in pre-interviews, all these things.

-I know for a fact that Oprah uh has been known.
+I know for a fact that Oprah has been known.

-I mean, Oprah will do uh she'll go on location.
+I mean, Oprah will do a, she'll go on location.

-and then they bring them up there, and they do the pre-interview, and they tell them how to go out there and how to really act hurt and cry when to, you know, just let loose.
+They do the pre-interview and they tell them how to go out there and how to really act hurt and cry when to let loose.

-And if a segment goes bone dry on Oprah uh after the segment's over and they stop tape, she'll openly chew out a producer and say, This show's not going to survive if you keep finding me victims like this.
+And if a segment goes bone dry on Oprah, after the segment's over and they stop tape, she'll openly chew out a producer and say, this show is not going to survive if you keep finding me victims like this.

 I want real victims.